magento/devdocs/guides/v2.2/cloud/configure/setup-cron-jobs.md

 ## Verify cron configuration

-Magento added an auto-crons configuration feature to view and manage the cron configuration from the `.magento.app.yaml` file on all environments without requiring a support ticket–including Pro Staging and Production.
-This feature improves cron processing and simplifies the process to verify cron configuration and review cron processing information.
+Magento added an auto-crons configuration feature to support self-service cron configuration options from the `.magento.app.yaml` file on all environments–including Pro Staging and Production, without requiring a support ticket.
+If this feature is enabled, you can use `crontab -l` to review the cron configuration for each environment.

 ####  To review cron configuration